top of page

 These garlic were harvested on 30/06/2025 Treatment yielded 11.039kg Control 8,175kg

 Garlic was grown in both Control and treatment beds. on the 12th October 2024 together with a cover plant "wild strawberry.
 The plants were doing really well.
-Although our Spring started very early in March, and it was unseasonably dry, here in Cornwall we did have a few heavy downpours.
-I only watered on a few times from the 10th May, Since I started to water they seemed to get blight.
-I don't know if it was a co-incidence but they all suffered from rust, both Treatment and Control.
+Although our Spring started very early in March, and it was unseasonably dry.
+During Spring in Cornwall we did have a few heavy downpours so I only watered a few times from the 10th May.
+But since I started to water, I then noticed blight.
+I don't know if it was a co-incidence but they all suffered from rust.
+Both Treatment and Control.
 Only one application of bio-amendments were added as the weather conditions were too dry later on.

 These were harvested a little too late.
 I had left them in the ground because although dying back snails were happy grazing on them as I let a new crop of sweetcorn establish.
-The wild strawberry has populated well and were cut and used as a mulch twice during the Summer.
-Sadly the sweetcorn haven't made it.
-I think the soil had dried out way too much. the land is off-grid and water is limited.
+The wild strawberry has populated well and were cut and used as a mulch layer.

 Comments